Best power meters 2025: Accurate and reliable options for getting the training data you need

 Reasons to avoid

-The Rotor 2Inpower SL is an update to the previous 2Inpower that switches aluminium to a harder 7075 alloy.
-That harder material means less material needed and a 15% weight reduction compared to what was already a light weight power meter.
+The Rotor 2Inpower SL is an update to the previous 2Inpower that switches from aluminium to a harder 7075 alloy.
+That harder material means less material needed and a 15% weight reduction compared to what was already a lightweight power meter.
 Rotor then adds even more beautiful CNC work with a range of chainring options that use a direct mount system.
-Not only does that get the weight down to a combined 716 grams (172.5mm and 50/34 chainrings) but it also does away with the kind of screws that sometimes come loose and squeak.
+Not only does that get the weight down to a combined 716 grams (172.5mm and 50/34 chainrings), but it also eliminates the kind of screws that sometimes come loose and squeak.

-In fact, this piece might have been the best SRAM crank based power meter but right now Rotor doesn't have the full breadth of AXS gearing options in the catalogue.
-There's no technical reason though so you might consider going up in gearing a little and waiting.
-You could also swap to the 11-36 Rotor cassette and a 50/36 chainring as long as you have a newer SRAM XPLR rear derailleur.
-All that aside though, it's not the chainrings that makes the Rotor 2Inpower SL unique.
+This piece might have been the best SRAM crank-based power meter, but currently, Rotor lacks the full breadth of AXS gearing options in its catalogue.
+There's no technical reason, though, so you might consider going up in gearing a little and waiting.
+You could also swap to the 11-36 Rotor cassette and a 50/36 chainring, provided you have a newer SRAM XPLR rear derailleur.
+All that aside, though, it's not the chainrings that make the Rotor 2Inpower SL unique.

-What makes this crank based power meter unique is that it's true dual power measurement.
+What makes this crank-based power meter unique is that it's an accurate dual power measurement.
 There's a total of eight strain gauges.
-Four of the gauges measure measure power from the spindle.
+Four of the gauges measure power from the spindle.
 The other four strain gauges measure power in the drive side crank arm.
 That allows true right and left power measurement with no estimation.
-If you want to know exactly how much each leg is contributing to your power output that's what you need.
-If you are looking at other options from this list that match that performance you'd need to look at the pedal based systems.
+If you want to know exactly how much each leg is contributing to your power output, that's what you need.
+If you're considering other options from this list that match that performance, you'd need to look at the pedal-based systems.
 With the Rotor 2Inpower SL you get an exceptionally stiff crank and the freedom to use whatever pedals you'd prefer.

 You can find more details in our full Rotor 2Inpower SL review.